Rubin-unige/assignment2_rt_part1/README.md

 ```
 - `feedback.stat`: This contains the current status of the robot.
 If the status is "Target reached!", the function logs a success message.
 - `rospy.loginfo`: Used to log informational messages in ROS.

+**Note**:
+In the **Python** implementation, the `input()` function is used to wait for the user to either cancel the goal when the robot is moving.
+When the user presses 'Enter' without typing anything, it simply continues to the next step without cancelling the goal.
+This allows the program to be non-blocking for user input, making it easy to prompt the user to acknowledge when the goal has been reached (by pressing 'Enter').
+This behavior is convenient in Python, where the input function doesn't block other parts of the code from executing.

+However, achieving the same functionality in **C++** would require a more complex approach, such as using threads.
+In C++, the input method would block the main thread, preventing other actions (like monitoring feedback or goal status updates) from executing while waiting for the user input.
+To resolve this, multi-threading would be needed to handle user input asynchronously.
+Unfortunately, due to time constraints, this multi-threading approach was not implemented, and I decided to remove the C++ part of this node.

 #### 5. Subscribe to `/odom` topic
 The `/odom` topic provides odometry information, including the robot's position and orientation in the world frame.
 The node subscribes to this topic to get the robot's current position and velocity: